lcy-seso/LearningNotes/paper_notes/Generalization_of_Neural_Network/sources/Highly_Scalable_Deep_Learning_Training_System_with_Mixed-Precision.md

 1. the operations in forward and backward propagation are performed in FP16.
 1. weights and gradients are cast to single-precision (FP32) format before applying LARS
-1. after applying LARS, weights and gradients are cast back to FP16.
+1. after applying LARS, weights, and gradients are cast back to FP16.

 ![](images/mixed_precision_with_LARS.png)